DamienIrving/resbaz-posters/notes.md

 Scope of analysis:
 * Primary interest: Computer software for analysing and visualising data
 * Side interest: Digital tools that help with research (e.g. referencing, document editing, graphics editing)
-* Out: Computer models (e.g. climate models, biological models, economic models)
+* Out: Computer models (e.g. climate models, biological models, economic models)?
+This gets tricky with statistical population models and things like that - where is the line?
+Highly discipline specific models are out but general statistical models are in??
 * Out: Physical hardware (e.g. microscopes, scanners)
 * Out: Data search tools (e.g. Trove)